 Not so long ago, the only real option was to hire an agent to shop your book around to a handful of major publishers.
 While the prospect of getting a well-respected industry giant to pay you for your book was, and still is, enticing to many authors, there are some considerable downsides.
-For one, this process can take several years instead of the moments it takes to self-publish, or the months you’ll spend working with a hybrid or collaborative publisher.
+For one, this process can take several years instead of the time it takes to self-publish, or the months you’ll spend working with a hybrid or collaborative publisher.
 For another, it’s difficult for even great authors to get these deals in the first place.

 Since they’re investing in a book, traditional publishers are extremely selective, and sometimes a quality book with great writing gets ignored because it doesn’t fit into what’s considered most marketable in a particular moment.
-Plenty of successful books were at first rejected by publishers, including classics like Moby Dick, Catch-22, and Lord of the Flies.
+Plenty of successful books were initially rejected by publishers, including classics like Moby Dick, Catch-22, and Lord of the Flies.
 More recently, books like the Harry Potter series, Twilight, and Life of Pi faced many rejections by publishers before they finally became household names.